Founded by Inna Khazan, Ph.D. Licensed Clinical Psychologist. Certified Biofeedback Specialist.

 Dr. Inna Khazan speaks with Dr. Ronald Siegel about Mindfulness and Pain

-Mindfulness-based cognitive behavioral therapy is scientifically proven to be an efficacious treatment for a variety of physiological and emotional difficulties, including anxiety, depression, trauma, chronic pain, and gastrointestinal distress.
+Mindfulness-based cognitive behavioral therapy (CBT) is scientifically proven to be an efficacious treatment for a variety of physiological and emotional difficulties, including anxiety, depression, trauma, chronic pain, and gastrointestinal distress.

 The mindfulness training we offer at Boston Center for Health Psychology and Biofeedback consists of mindfulness meditation training and mindfulness-based skills.
 With mindfulness meditation training, you learn to bring your attention to the present moment, disengage from judgment and allow that moment to be as it is, while anchoring your attention on specific sensations, such as your breath, physical sensations in your body, the sounds around you, or images of your choice.